 Television reached New Zealand in 1960, later than many parts of the world.
 It was an expensive medium for a small country, and our uneven terrain made it difficult to get a clear signal to some areas.

 At first there were four regional stations which shared programmes.
 They were combined as one national network in 1969.
-When Neil Armstrong walked on the moon that year, an estimated 1.5 million New Zealanders watched the event on television.
+When Neil Armstrong walked on the moon that year, an estimated 1.5 million New Zealanders watched the event on television, in a delayed broadcast.

 Colour arrived in time for the 1974 Commonwealth Games.
 That was the year a second channel — TV2, known for a while as South Pacific Television – was created.